A Patience Problem

 When exploring the value of patience, we largely consider its negative consequences, and we do this because of the motivation that doing so can provide.
-For today, though, let’s look at patience from the other side, from the benefits that it provides.
+Instead, let’s look at patience from the benefits that it provides.

 - IF I want to grow, THEN I need to be patient.